Four Seasons: Variations in American Vitalist Film Comedy

 Karl’s grandfather’s final illness recalls them to sanity; Karl returns to Karlsburg in time to meet one final time with his grandfather and to be reminded that “Freedom is a luxury no king can afford.”
 Upon his grandfather’s death, Karl, of course, becomes King, and before his grandfather’s bier, he accepts his destiny in the soaring grandeur of “I’ll Walk with God,” seemingly the climax of the plot.

-However, the denouement is slow and extended, but critical for understanding Spring dynamis it behooves careful attention.
+However, the denouement is slow and extended, but critical for understanding Spring dynamis, that denouement requires careful attention.
 The arrangements for a royal wedding have already been completed under Karl’s grandfather; Karl has only to journey to Nordhausen to claim his bride.
 But in Karlsburg, the new man Karl has already started to face the challenges of relating to his subjects as human beings.
 Lutz refuses to drink a toast to the Prince’s future (it would call into question his social superiority to Hubert, his lackey); Juttner has to be bribed with a drink to be a complaisant state counselor and thus an eligible best man at the wedding.
 Finally, left alone, Karl comes to an impulsive decision and orders Lutz to stop the train at Heidelberg.
 He approaches the inn as students in the beer garden are singing “Drink, Drink, Drink” and finds Kathie pouring pitchers of beer.

 Karl has promised that he would return.
 Now he has.
 Kathie has read in the papers that he is to be married, which he is frank to confess.
 They reminisce briefly, but Kathie has a far-away look.
 Karl kisses her hand, straightens up to his kingly destiny, and calls Kathie his “only love.”
 Kathie replies, no, “your first love.”
-Karl retires to his carriage as students begin “Gaudemus Igitur Juvenis dum Summus” (So Let us rejoice while we are young.)
+Karl retires to his carriage as students begin “Gaudemus Igitur Juvenis dum Summus” (So Let us rejoice while we are young).
 Karl is militarily erect, eyes front, jaw firm as the carriage starts off, Juttner beside him.

 With the song echoing in the background, Juttner breaks the awkward silence, reminding Karl “gaudeamus,” let us rejoice.

 It is an odd ending, an ending worth examining in detail.
 For it is also the real climax and a spectacular trigger for one of the very strong ultimate dynamics in comedic theatre.
 Yet like more than one vitalist comedy we will consider, The Student Prince has turned out to be a stridently anti-romantic comedy, at least if romantic comedies lead to romantic marriages.
-The virtual future of the play is open-ended—can Karl find any happiness with Johanna?
+The virtual future of the play, the implied future, is open-ended—can Karl find any happiness with Johanna?
 What is certain is that the virtual future will be without Kathie and with the exigencies that make a king anything but free.
 Given most people’s sense of comedy as light, frothy, and happy, The Student Prince seems to have gone to every effort to destroy comedic form.

-So the first order of critical business would seem to be to demonstrate why Student Prince is a comedy and therefore can be appropriate for this book.
+Thus the first order of critical business would seem to be to demonstrate why Student Prince is a comedy and therefore can be appropriate for this book.

 If Aristotle is right that comedy is the work of trivial minds for a trivial audience, we can forget making the comedic case at all.
 In fact, the serious action of Student Prince arguably falls under Aristotle’s dicta for tragedy since the action directly impinges on the public good of a sovereign state—or two states in this case—and the main character is royal.